Thrifted Vintage Treasures

 I also bought a lovely old clock cabinet (minus the clock!) which is a bit of a renovation job for the autumn, I’ll share some pics with you as soon as I can.

-There are still some places left on our next Decorative Vintage Styling Workshop in Bristol in October, you can see all the info here!
+There are still some places left on our next Decorative Vintage Styling Workshop in Bristol in October.
 I’ll definitely be bringing some of my more autumnal, rustic props for this one, so please do come and join us for a fun few hours of styling inspiration.
 I’ve never been to Bristol before, so do let me know if there are any ‘must visit’ places to photograph/see!